pip-services/pip-services-docs/content/en/node/messaging/queues/cached_message_queue.md

 #### endListen
 Ends listening for incoming messages.
-When this method is call [listen](#listen) unblocks the thread and execution continues.
+When this method is called, [listen](#listen) unblocks the thread and execution continues.

 > `public` endListen(correlationId: string): void

-- **correlationId**: string - (optional) transaction id to trace execution through call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.

 #### listen
-Listens for incoming messages and blocks the current thread until queue is closed.
+Listens for incoming messages and blocks the current thread until the queue is closed.
 See [IMessageReceiver](../imessage_receiver), [receive](#receive)

 > `public` listen(correlationId: string, receiver: [IMessageReceiver](../imessage_receiver)): void

-- **correlationId**: string - (optional) transaction id to trace execution through call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
-- **receiver**: [IMessageReceiver](../imessage_receiver) - a receiver to receive incoming messages.
+- **receiver**: [IMessageReceiver](../imessage_receiver) - receiver used to receive incoming messages.

 #### open